polyseam/cndi/docs/walkthroughs/eks/airflow.md

 Make sure airflow is highlighted and press Enter to confirm your selection.

 Next, you'll need to decide where you want to deploy your cluster.
-For this project, choose aws if you're deploying to Amazon Web Services, which is recommended for its scalability and integration capabilities.
-The prompt will appear as follows:
+For this project, choose aws if you're deploying to Amazon Web Services, The prompt will appear as follows:

 ```